 Pray, drink, eat: it's a typical Passover routine.
 The Jewish religious holiday often brings with it bigger meals, later mealtimes, sweet treats, socialized eating with loved ones and less physical activity.
-Rest assured, there are ways to stay healthy during Passover despite its food restrictions.
+For individuals who are concerned about holiday traditions affecting their eating habits, rest assured, there are ways to eat healthfully during Passover.

 Choose Whole Grains

-Whole grains are fantastic carbohydrate choice for your health because they keep you full and satisfied.
-Luckily, several whole-grain products are permitted during Passover, including, spelt and whole-wheat matzo, farfel and matzo meal.
+Whole grains are fantastic carbohydrate choices for your health because they keep you full and satisfied.
+Luckily, several whole-grain products are permitted during Passover, including, spelt and whole-wheat matzo, farfel and whole wheat matzo meal.
 Quinoa is another increasingly popular — and permitted — food that can be incorporated into your meal served as a grain.

 Aim for Balance

 While you may not be able to avoid eating the late-night feast during the Seders, you can aim for balanced meals throughout the day to prevent overeating in the evening.
-Choose moderate portions of fruit, vegetables, low-fat dairy and lean protein for your meals and snacks to help you meet different nutrient needs for the day.
+Choose moderate portions of fruit and vegetables with low-fat dairy or a lean protein food for your meals and snacks to help you meet different nutrient needs for the day.

 Plan for Dessert